clowdr-app/clowdr/README.md

 ## GitHub Actions Configuration (/Secrets)

-BCP: Is this something I need to do?
+BCP: Is this a setup task, or just for GitHub owners?

 | Secret                       | Value                                                                     |
 | ---------------------------- | ------------------------------------------------------------------------- |